 If you think your dog has any of these diseases, or you start seeing signs of the symptoms mentioned above, immediately take your vet to the doctor.
 It is also good to know that some breeds are more prone to developing certain oral diseases than others.
 Small dogs, for example, develop oral disease more often due to the close proximity of their teeth, and because pet parents normally feed them more frequently than medium or large-sized dogs.

-In addition to cleaning, what you’re feeding your dog plays an important role in your dog’s overall health, including dental health.
+Nutrition: In addition to cleaning, what you’re feeding your dog plays an important role in your dog’s overall health, including dental health.
 The best way to ensure long-term benefits to your pooch’s health is by ensuring nutrition from the “inside-out” along with the necessary additional care recommended by your vet.